-Pau is a city of approximately 100,000 people located in southwestern France and situated near the Pyrenees Mountains and the Atlantic coast.
+Pau: Pau is a city of approximately 100,000 people located in southwestern France and situated near the Pyrenees Mountains and the Atlantic coast.
 USAC classes and offices in Pau are located on the attractive campus of the University of Pau, situated in the northern part of the city about a mile and a half from the center of town.
 The University of Pau is of a similar size to UW-Eau Claire with approximately 10,000 students enrolled.

 Robina Muller is the Resident Director for the USAC Pau program.
-Fluent in French, German, Spanish and English, Robina and her staff, will organize transportation to your housing, provide an on-site orientation, and be available if questions or concerns arise during your time in Pau.
-The program assistant can also provide additional assistance and resources while you are in France.
-You can learn more about the Pau program via the USAC site: http://usac.unr.edu/study-abroadprograms/france/pau.
+Fluent in French, German, Spanish and English, Robina will organize transportation to your housing, provide an on-site orientation, and be available if questions or concerns arise during your time in Pau.
+The program assistant, Ryan Findley, a USAC alum, also provides additional assistance and resources while you are in France.
+You can learn more about the Pau program via the USAC site: http://usac.unr.edu/study-abroad-programs/france/pau.